koher/try-swift-2016/try-swift.md

 ### Results without an Error Type

-^ Also, it's true for the example of decoding JSONs.
+^ Also, it's true for decoding JSONs.
 We want to recover only from `MissingKey`, and raise an error for the others.

 ```swift
 // [ Swift ]